Introduction: The Search for Efficient Sequence Models

 1.2 Convolutions: Local but Limited

-- Lack of dynamic context processing that attention provides so elegantly.
+- Lack of dynamic context processing: They lack the fluid, context-dependent weighting that attention provides so naturally.

 1.3 The Recurrent Approach: RNNs and Their Evolution

-- Recurrent Neural Networks (RNNs) process sequences one element at a time, maintaining a hidden state that theoretically captures the entire history.
+Recurrent Neural Networks (RNNs) process sequences element by element, carrying a hidden state meant to summarize the past.
+Conceptually elegant.

 1.4 Linear RNNs: Streamlining Recurrence